Reg Wright: Later life

 An accomplished barrister and orator, Wright returned to practising law on retiring from the Senate in 1978.
 In retirement he returned to a farm near the farmhouse in Castra where he had been born and died there; he was accorded a State Funeral in Ulverstone, Tasmania.

 His younger brother, Emeritus Professor Sir Douglas Wright AK was Chancellor of the University of Melbourne.
 He predeceased Reg by only ten days.
 His older brother, John Forsyth Wright was a Member of the House of Assembly in the Parliament of Tasmania.

+His younger brother, emeritus Professor Sir Douglas Wright AK was Chancellor of the University of Melbourne.
+He predeceased Reg by only ten days.
+His older brother, John Forsyth Wright was a Member of the House of Assembly in the Parliament of Tasmania.

 Two of Sir Reginald's sons achieved distinction in the law.
-His youngest son, Philip Wright (1945-2021) was a magistrate in Hobart, while eldest son Christopher AO is a Queen's Counsel, former Solicitor-General of Tasmania, former judge of the Supreme Court of Tasmania, former deputy president of the Administrative Appeals Tribunal and former head of Tasmania's Police Review Board.
+His youngest son, Philip Wright (1945–2021) was a magistrate in Hobart, while eldest son Christopher Wright AO is a King's Counsel, former Solicitor-General of Tasmania, former judge of the Supreme Court of Tasmania, former deputy president of the Administrative Appeals Tribunal and former head of Tasmania's Police Review Board.